 VF900/65R32 BKT FL690

-Maxam Tire International
+Maxam Tire North America Inc.

 The agricultural tire industry is in a constant flux of change that is evolving the boundaries of tire technology to achieve greater productivity and performance.
 Today’s farmers and growers are demanding improved tire solutions to increase their crop yields, reduce soil compaction, and achieve better value to increase their profits.
 Over the last 20 years, we have seen the agricultural market move from bias ply tires to radial tire technology which has been accelerating year over year, particularly in the +100 HP type machinery including tractors, floaters, sprayers, and combine harvesters.

 Due to the perceived acquisition price difference, we still see a large percentage of smaller tractors below 100 HP primarily using bias ply tires versus adopting the growing radial product offer that delivers improved performance and value.
 Year over year, it is evident that increasing crop yields remain the number one priority for any farming operation, especially when using equipment above 100 HP.
 This increased demand for greater productivity has driven a rapid change towards adopting radial tire solutions beyond heavy equipment (above 100 HP) to their support equipment or implements in search of improved solutions that can lower their current high tire inflation pressures required to carry the respective loads.
 This market evolution has fueled the movement to adopt radial tire technology despite a higher acquisition price versus current bias ply tires.
 The platforms associated with this evolving trend include cultivators, diskers, rippers, planters and more primarily using smaller implement tires from 14” up to 18”.
 The growing use of radial tires on both towed implements and tractors provides greater traction in the field, which is achieving improved productivity, fuel savings, and more importantly generating larger crop yields through reduced soil compaction.